 parser_parse_function which is responsible for processing the source code of functions recursively including argument parsing and context handling.
 After the parsing, function

 parser_post_processing dumps the created opcodes and returns an

 ecma_compiled_code_t* that points to the compiled bytecode sequence.

 The interactions between the major components shown on the following figure.

-This section describes the compact byte-code (CBC) byte-code representation.
+This section describes the compact byte-code (CBC) representation.
 The key focus is reducing memory consumption of the byte-code representation without sacrificing considerable performance.
 Other byte-code representations often focus on performance only so inventing this representation is an original research.

 CBC is a CISC like instruction set which assigns shorter instructions for frequent operations.
 Many instructions represent multiple atomic tasks which reduces the byte code size.
 This technique is basically a data compression method.

 Compiled Code Format

 The memory layout of the compiled byte code is the following.